aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/_index.md

 ﻿---
-title: LINQ Reporting Engine – Aspose.Words for Java
+title: LINQ Reporting Engine in Java
 articleTitle: LINQ Reporting Engine
 linktitle: LINQ Reporting Engine
 description: "Aspose.Words for Java provides the ability to create reports from template documents using the LINQ Reporting Engine.
 Learn more about the supported features."